 Advocacy Committee Chair

 The advocacy committee chair’s role is to head the CAPSI Advocacy Committee which promotes the pharmacy profession and supports patients, through hosting community clinics and initiatives.
-Mental health initiatives and sleep clinics have been held in the past.
-These projects demonstrate clinical services pharmacists can provide in the community, all while giving students the opportunity to interact with and educate patients.
+Mental health initiatives and hypertension clinics, to name a few, have been held in the past.
+These projects demonstrate clinical services pharmacists can provide in the community, all while giving students the opportunity to interact with and educate patients on health promotion and disease prevention.

-The IT Officer is responsible for updating and maintaining the CAPSI Local Council website, including but not limited to uploading meeting minutes, council position profiles, and updates to events.
+The IT Officer/Marketing Coordinator is responsible for updating and maintaining the CAPSI Local Council website, including but not limited to uploading meeting minutes, council position profiles, and updates to events.
 They also must ensure that fees to run the website are paid on time each academic year.
 In addition, they are in charge of sending out newsletters via Mailchimp.
+Moreover, they are also run and maintain our local CAPSI’s social media platforms (Facebook and Instagram), regularly posting relevant event-specific information and/or promotional material.

 The Year Representatives are responsible for promoting and handling memberships for their respective classes.
 They also must make announcements to their class regarding all CAPSI events and to encourage attendance.